missionpinball/mpf-docs/install/windows.rst

 first before you can use MPF.
 Luckily this is just a one-time install, and you don't have to install it again if you update MPF later.

-On Windows platforms, MPF requires Python 3.5, or Python 3.6 (Python 3.7 and newer are not currently supported).
-While MPF will run on Python 3.4, some of our depenencies dropped support for 3.4 and can no longer be installed.
-It is recommended you use the newest supported version of Python available when you are setting up your PC (Python 3.6 as of the time this document was last updated).
+On Windows platforms, MPF requires Python 3.5 through Python 3.7 (Python 3.8 and newer are not currently supported).
+While MPF will run on Python 3.4, some of our dependencies dropped support for 3.4 and can no longer be installed.
+It is recommended you use the newest supported version of Python available when you are setting up your PC (Python 3.7 as of the time this document was last updated).
 You can download and install it from the Python website.
 (Keep reading for links)

 .. note::